 NECK PAIN CAUSES ASSOCIATED WITH TRAUMATIC BRAIN INJURY

 When the head is injured, why is the neck involved?
-There are a variety of post-concussion or traumatic brain injury concerns that can result in neck pain.
+At our spine surgery hospital in Dubai, we understand there are a variety of post-concussion or traumatic brain injury concerns that can result in neck pain.
 There could be a physical injury to the neck as a consequence of whiplash or a fall, or there could be nervous system dysfunction as a result of the head injury.

 THE FOLLOWING ARE SOME OF THE MOST COMMON CAUSES OF NECK PAIN AFTER A TBI: